 Like previously mentioned, “during the Winter season there are cycles.”

 Cold fronts, rain and warming trends.
 Then, more cold fronts, rain and another warming trend!
 So, by now you know the best time to be fishing is prior to a severe cold front.
 Or prior to, during, or after, a few days of rain.
 Or anytime during a warming trend!
 The absolute, worst time to be fishing during the Winter months is right after a severe cold front, with bright blue bird skies over head all day!!

 A Winter warming trend can often only last a few days.
 But, at times in Alabama, its can be very warm from one end of the state to the other end, for as long as two weeks!
 Again, right before another approaching cold front, or following a good warming trend, may be the best time to plan a “warming trend” fishing trip.
 Or you can take the chance of being all alone on the lake if it’s raining when you arrive!

 So, now you have found some time to go fishing.
 What would be the best day to go?
 I say “the best time to go fishing is when ever you can successfully launch the boat!”

-But right now during the dead of Winter in January, on the second week of the New Year?
-How about tomorrow’s full moon?
-Last week it was very cold.
-Roads iced over, lows were in the “teens” and midday highs were in the mid-30’s.
-Most anglers stayed home a few days.
-Now, its raining and another warming trend is here and its been 60-70 degrees for a few days, with nighttime lows only in the upper 50’s!
+It could be raining and although another warming trend is here and maybe it’s been 50, 60-70 degrees for a few days, with nighttime lows only in the upper 40’s to low 50’s!
 With a full moon, daytime highs in the low 70’s, partly cloudy skies and a good chance of rain (plus its not going to get cold for another week!)
-I would say right now…its time to go fishing!
+I would say right now, or practically anytime…its time to go fishing!